iSnow/rEuropeFiltered/README.md

 Fire up your FireFox browser.
 You then need to install GreaseMonkey first and enable it.

 - Navigate to [the download link](https://raw.githubusercontent.com/iSnow/rEuropeFiltered/master/rEuropeFiltered.user.js)
-- Firefox might present you with a yellow bar to ask for permission to download it
+- Firefox might present you with a yellow bar to ask for permission to download it.
+Give permission.

 ![Screenshot](/images/install02.png)

-- There is a separate dialog asking for permission to install it
+- After downloading, there is a separate dialog asking for permission to install it.
+Click *install*

 ![Screenshot](/images/install03.png)

-- A little smiling monkey informs you it has been installed
+- A little smiling monkey informs you it has been installed.
+The skript is now active.

 ![Screenshot](/images/install05.png)